dotnet/arcade/Documentation/CorePackages/YamlStagesPublishing.md

 In order to publish stable packages, or those meant for internal servicing releases, require some additional setup so that publishing, dependency flow and package restore work correctly.

-### Builds from internal/ branches
+### Builds from internal/* branches

 Packages from internal/ branches will not be published to public feeds, but will instead be published to a private transport feed.
 In order to be able to restore packages from these feeds, repos will need to add the feed to both their NuGet.config and eng\versions.props files.

 ### Stable builds

-For stable builds, where every build will produce packages with the same version, the publishing pipeline will generate a new package feed and publish the packages there.
-In order to be able to restore these packages, Maestro++ will flow the package feeds required to restore any packages located in any such feeds into the repo's NuGet.config as part of a dependency update PR.
+For stable builds, where every build will produce packages with the same version, the publishing pipeline will generate a new package feed to publish the build artifacts on every build.
+In order for dependent repos to be able to restore these packages, Maestro++ will flow the feed information required to restore packages located in any such feeds into the repo's NuGet.config as part of a dependency update PR.

 ```XML
 <?xml version="1.0" encoding="utf-8"?>